 Additional website content, including a plan summary and video, provided new ways for members of the public to engage in the process.
 An executive summary of the plan were made available in English and Portuguese.
-Online public comment opportunities will held on Tuesday, May 12, 2021 at 6:00 PM, Wednesday, May 13, 2021 at 1:00 PM, and Thursday, May 13, 2021 at 10:00 AM.
-These meetings will feature a short presentation on the documents followed by an opportunity for public comments.
-Information on these meetings will be available at www.capecodcommission.org/mpo
+Online public comment opportunities were held on Tuesday, May 11, 2021 at 6:00 PM, Wednesday, May 12, 2021 at 1:00 PM, and Thursday, May 13, 2021 at 10:00 AM.
+These meetings featured a short presentation on the documents followed by an opportunity for public comments.
+Information on these meetings is available at www.capecodcommission.org/mpo